vuejs/v2.vuejs.org/src/v2/guide/testing.md

 ### Introduction

 To test most Vue components, they must be mounted to the DOM (either virtual or real) in order to fully assert that they are working.
 This is another framework-agnostic concept.
-As a result, component testing frameworks were created to give users the ability to do this in a reliable way while also providing Vue-specific conveniences such as integrations for Vuex, Vue Router, and other Vue plugins.
+As a result, component testing frameworks were created to give users the ability to do this reliably while also providing Vue-specific conveniences such as integrations for Vuex, Vue Router, and other Vue plugins.

 ### Choosing Your Framework